-Except in the final round, the courtrooms, virtual or in-person, will be off-limits to all team members, coaches, friends, and family members who are not associated with either team competing, unless their team has already been eliminated from the competition.
+Courtrooms will be off-limits to all team members, coaches, friends, and family members who are not associated with either team competing, unless their team has already been eliminated from the competition.

 No team may receive any coaching from anyone in any form during a round, including recesses or breaks.
-During a round, teams shall not have contact with anyone, other than their team members and their student trial technician (in virtual regions), until the round ends.
-The regional or national coordinator, as applicable, has the authority to punish any violation of this rule by disqualifying the team from the remainder of the competition.
+During a round, teams shall not have contact with anyone other than their team members until the round ends.
+The national coordinators have the authority to punish any violation of this rule by disqualifying the team from the remainder of the competition.